Wildhoney (album): Style

 Regarding the somewhat controversial lyrics on "The Ar", including the mention of "the sign of the Aryan race" therein, Edlund have stated that: "The symbol was called like this by the people who lived some 5000 years ago in the place now called Iraq.
 I didn't want to censor myself, because I knew that this could be understood wrongly, now, in this century, but I thought that's not what I'm writing about, so even if people get it wrong, I'd better explain it and stand for it".

 Release

-Wildhoney was released on September 1, 1994 by Century Media Records.
+Wildhoney was released on September 1, 1994, by Century Media Records.
 Wildhoney was a very successful album for Century Media.
 The album sold better than the previous best sellers on the label; Grave and Unleashed.
 The album was re-released to include the Gaia EP with it in 2001 by Century Media.

 Reception

-Online music database AllMusic gave the album a rating of four and a half stars out of five, stating that the album "elevated the group's combination of lingering death metal roots and ambient soundscapes to unparalleled heights of invention".
+Critic Eduardo Rivadavia of Online music database AllMusic gave the album a rating of four and a half stars out of five, stating that the album "elevated the group's combination of lingering death metal roots and ambient soundscapes to unparalleled heights of invention".
 AllMusic gave five stars to the reissue that included the Gaia EP, referring to the album as "one of the classics of the genre".